emocis/.github/profile/README.md

 ## Contact

 We'd love to hear from you.
-Whether you have questions about the platform, need support, or want to discuss a partnership, reach out to our founding team directly.
+Whether you have questions about the platform, need support, or want to Discuss a partnership, reach out to our founding team directly.

 ### Founders